-Do you need to know how to prevent general viewing of certain pages and posts in areas of your site like your sitemap?
+Do you need to know how to exclude certain pages or posts from displaying in areas of your website like your sitemap?

 One of the easiest ways to do this is to filter your pages or posts by their unique ID.

-Your WordPress Page Or Post ID is a unique identifier that WordPress assigns to every post or page you create on your site.
+Your WordPress Post ID is a unique identifier assigned automatically to every page or post you create on your site.

-Knowing how to locate the post or page ID can be really useful if, for example, you want to prevent pages from showing in your sitemap, or if you want only selected pages to show in the sidebar.
+Knowing how to find a page or post ID is quite useful if for example, you want to exclude pages from displaying in your sitemap, or if you want only selected pages to display in your WordPress sidebar.

-In this tutorial, you are going to learn how to easily locate your WP page or post ID.
+In this tutorial, you are going to learn how to locate page and post IDs in WordPress.

-Finding The WP Page Or Post ID: Tutorial
+How To Find The WordPress Page Or Post ID: Step-By-Step Tutorial

-To locate the unique ID of any page or post, log into your WP site’s administration area and, depending on which ID you are trying to locate, either go to the Pages area (to see a specific page ID) or the Posts screen (to see the ID of a particular post) …
+To find your page or post ID, log into your site and either go to the Pages screen (for page IDs) or the Posts screen (to see a particular post ID) …

-Find the page or post that you would like to know the ID of and hover your mouse over its title …
+Select the page or post that you want to know the ID of and hover your mouse over the title …

-The unique “page ID” value is displayed in the status bar of your web browser.
-In the screenshot below, the page or post ID is 5575 …
+The unique “page or post ID” value is displayed in the status bar of your browser window.
+In the image below, the ID is 5575 …